Phaips/aretomo3torelion5/README.md

 - `--include`: (Optional) One or more tomogram prefixes to include (e.g., `Position_1` `Position_2`).
 If not provided, all detected prefixes are processed.
 - `--exclude`: (Optional) One or more tomogram prefixes to exclude (e.g., `Position_3` `Position_4`).

-Assuming your AreTomo3 output folder should like this:
+Assuming your AreTomo3 output folder should look like this:

 ```
 aretomo3/